crizostomo/springboot2-essentials/README.md

 - IDE - Intellij
 - Postman (this is a plus)
 - docker
-- Have the MySQL Workbench installed in your machine (pre-requisite to have installed beforehand)
+- Have the MySQL Workbench installed in your machine
 ```

 ### Installing

-All of these programmes can be easily found by searching them on Google, since these versions can be updated I will not be displaying a specific link for them.
+All of these programmes can be easily found by Googling them, since these versions can be updated I will not be displaying a specific link for them.

 ## 🔧 Running the tests and Usage <a name = "usage"></a>